How to Choose a CPA for Your Small Business

 Monthly Advisory/Bookkeeping

-$300-1,500/moOngoing bookkeeping, transaction review, monthly P&L cleanup, payroll coordination. $300-600/mo for basic bookkeeping services. $800-1,200/mo for bookkeeping plus monthly strategy calls. $1,200-1,500/mo for full monthly advisory with tax planning built in.
+$300-1,500/moOngoing bookkeeping, transaction review, monthly P&L cleanup, payroll coordination. $300-600/mo for basic bookkeeping services. $800-1,200/mo for bookkeeping plus monthly planning meetings. $1,200-1,500/mo for full monthly advisory with tax planning built in.

 Annual Tax Planning Service

-$2,000-15,000Quarterly tax reviews, mid-year planning adjustment, year-end strategy session, estimated tax optimization, and tax return preparation. $2,000-4,000 for basic annual planning. $5,000-8,000 for comprehensive planning with multiple strategy initiatives. $8,000-15,000 for high-complexity businesses with multi-entity structures or significant investment income.
+$2,000-15,000Quarterly tax reviews, mid-year planning adjustment, year-end planning session, estimated tax optimization, and tax return preparation. $2,000-4,000 for basic annual planning. $5,000-8,000 for comprehensive planning with multiple strategy initiatives. $8,000-15,000 for high-complexity businesses with multi-entity structures or significant investment income.

-Most small business owners evaluate CPAs like they're hiring a lawyer—by reputation or referral.
+Most small business owners evaluate CPAs like they're hiring a lawyer: by reputation or referral.
 That's not wrong, but reputation doesn't tell you if they're a planning CPA or compliance-only.
 Here are eight evaluation criteria that actually matter:

 Industry-Specific Experience